 See in Glossary, you should not have to change your shaders.
 In UNITY_STANDARD_SIMPLE shaders the SH evaluation is not split between the pixelThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

-See in Glossary, so we limit the linear to gamma conversions to only happen once and only in the vertex shader.
-On more advanced GPUs the calculation is split between vertex and fragment shaderThe “per-pixel” part of shader code, performed every pixel that an object occupies on-screen.
-The fragment shader part is usually used to calculate and output the color of each pixel.
-More info
+See in Glossary and vertex shader, so we limit the linear to gamma conversions to only happen once and only in the vertex shader.
+On more advanced GPUs the calculation is split between vertex and fragment shader.

 The multi scene editing feature introduces new API through EditorSceneManager and SceneManager.
 Which means that many of the API’s on EditorApplication and Application has been deprecated.